-- Costs of dealing with harassment complaints internally are much lower than following the legal route.
+- The costs of dealing with harassment complaints internally are much lower than following the legal route.
 Consider the following costs –

 - The cost of litigation,